 Dollar Shave Club started by solving a big problem that most men face: the frustrating experience of buying razors at the store.
 They started with a simple proposition, selling three great razors at an affordable price.
 They’ve since grown to more than three million paying subscribers by emphasizing the customer experience.
 Disrupting the shaving industry was made easier by the fact that drug stores like CVS and Walgreens didn’t take the business seriously.
 The razor shopping experience at a typical store is overwhelming: you first have to find the person with the key to unlock the razor display.
 They probably are not going to be able to help you with advice on which razor to choose.
 At the end of your razor shopping trip, you finally get to wait in line to overpay for a razor that might not even be a good match for your face.
-Dollar Shave Club was able to do an end around the store shopping experience by offering their razors on a subscription basis at an affordable price.
+Dollar Shave Club was able to do an end-around-the-store shopping experience by offering their razors on a subscription basis at an affordable price.

 Dollar Shave Club Isn’t Afraid of Competition

 You might think that the lowly razor is an odd market to disrupt.
 After all, aren’t commodity products open to competition because there’s no barrier to entry?
 Although there is a danger of someone else coming in and replicating their model, Dollar Shave Club believes in their brand loyalty.
 They’re essentially doing for razors what Starbucks did for coffee.
 Before Starbucks, there was only a limited number of choices of coffee.
-Brands like Folgers and Maxwell House gave you mass produced ground coffee in a can or glass jar.
+Brands like Folgers and Maxwell House gave you mass-produced ground coffee in a can or glass jar.
 Most people reluctantly bought it, knowing that they were being forced to drink terrible coffee because there wasn’t a choice.
 Starbucks redefined their industry by realizing that coffee was an important part of daily life.
 It was a special ritual that most people prepared daily.
 The cultural aspect of drinking coffee is what the mass producers didn’t understand.
-So along comes Starbucks, who builds an entire lifestyle around drinking coffee.
+So along comes Starbucks, which builds an entire lifestyle around drinking coffee.
 The Dollar Shave Club isn’t going to be the last company to ship razors or men’s grooming products on the Internet.
 But what they’re doing differently is telling guys there’s a much better experience for them if they become a member.
 Dollar Shave Club isn’t going to sell you a 5-blade razor that vibrates.
 They’re going to ship guys high-quality razors so they can confidently shave and get on with their day.
 They’re going to do it at a price that drugstores can’t match.
 And they’re going to ship out monthly (or every other month), so guys don’t have to stand in line to buy an everyday necessity.
 From their no-nonsense advertising to their product delivery, they approached guys in a way that spoke authentically to them.

 Dollar Shave Club Emphasizes The Customer Experience